 Outside of work, what are your hobbies/interests?
 What are you passionate about?

 I love dogs!
-I have two of my own – Kevin and Livvy – and I walk dogs every week at the Animal Rescue League shelter.
+I have two of my own – Kevin and Livvy – and I walk dogs every week at the Humane Animal Rescue shelter.
 If you see me walking on campus after work, there’s a really good chance I’ll have a dog with me.
 I also enjoy playing soccer, softball, and running.
 This is largely to counteract my unhealthy obsession for pizza.

 All-time favorite book.

 Mike Mulligan and His Steam Shovel.
 It was my favorite childhood book.
 I’ve probably read it a few hundred times.

 You could travel anywhere in the world for free and stay for a month.
 Where would you go and why?

 I love skiing and have been doing it since I was 4 years old.
 My dream would be to spend a month in British Columbia checking out the ski resorts and heli-skiing some remote mountains.
 To me, skiing is a perfect combination of adrenaline rush and peaceful relaxation.